Butterfly (Koda Kumi song): Music video

 Scene in "Butterfly" video with Kumi shown in a high school hallway.

 The music video for "Butterfly" carried a theme of empowerment, with the overall message of not being nervous to take control of any situation and that "all women are beautiful".

 The song and video's popularity caused Kumi's ero-kawaii style to become popular among the female high school and young adult community in Japan.
 This may have been due in part to the dance segment of the video, which was performed in a school hallway with Kumi dressed as an instructor.
 In the scene, both men and women dance provocatively alone and together.

 Other scenes in the video included Kumi on a stage as blue morpho butterfly wings protruded from her back and a scene in which she and two others perform a wash for motorcycles.

 Awards

-In December 2005, Kumi Koda won the 47th Japan Record Awards for the song "Butterfly".
+In December 2005, Koda Kumi won the 47th Japan Record Awards for the song "Butterfly".

 In May 2006, Kumi won two awards at MTV Video Music Awards Japan 2006 for the categories "Best Video of the Year" and "Best Female Video."